 Conclusion

-The important thing here is to remember that your car’s paint is not invincible, so you’ll need to treat it with care.
+The important thing here is to remember that a car’s paintwork is not invincible, so every car owner needs to treat it with care.

 As long as the marks aren’t too serious, you shouldn’t have too much of a problem doing that yourself anyways!